python/cpython/Doc/library/test.rst

 .. data:: TESTFN

-   Set to the path that a temporary file may be created at.
-Any temporary that is created should be closed and unlinked (removed).
+   Set to the name that a temporary file could use.
+Any temporary file that is created should be closed and unlinked (removed).

 The :mod:`test.test_support` module defines the following functions: